 4. Experiment, experiment, experiment!

-lightpoems asked: WOW your work's amazing♥I'd like to know what type of paper you use and what do you use (i'm starting illustration and I'd like to try as many techniques as i can)xx
+lightpoems said: WOW your work's amazing♥I'd like to know what type of paper you use and what do you use (i'm starting illustration and I'd like to try as many techniques as i can)xx

 Thank you!~ I have a whole FAQ on supplies here.
 Hope that helps.
 It is super important to try as many styles as possible, combining techniques until you find your own.